 AUTOMOBILES AND PARKING: Students may bring their car to school and park with permission from school administration.
 The student parking lot is located along the west side of the school, adjacent to Banwell Road.
-A parking permit is required from the Main Office.
-The make, model, colour and license number of the car must be registered in the Main Office.
 Elementary, Secondary and STEPS buses will be parked in the driveways before and after school.
 All drivers must proceed slowly and cautiously, as students enter and leave the buses.
 The student parking lot is not a social area for students.
 Students are not to loiter in the parking lot or in their cars during the school day.
 The school assumes no responsibility for damage or loss to vehicles or their contents.
 Any violation of these rules, or any rules of good driving, can result in immediate and permanent suspension of the privilege to park on school property.